|Office of the Vice-Chancellor

-- create public awareness of the University's need for greater social and financial support on a regular basis;
+- Creates public awareness of the University's need for greater social and financial support on a regular basis;

-- ensure that the University, as a corporate body, maintains cordial relations wi.th its corporate and individual neighbours;.
+- Ensures that the University, as a corporate body, maintains cordial relations wi.th its corporate and individual neighbours;.

-- create and sustain public awareness of the University's enviable record and image of academic excellence
+- Creates and sustains public awareness of the University's enviable record and image of academic excellence; and

 The following publications serve as instruments for achieving the above goals: